rafaeldelboni/cajus-nfnl/readme.md

 - In the first session, we define which symbols to show for lsp diagnostics.
 - Later we describe which features and server settings we want to enable/customize.
   - Handler defines features and how we want to render the server outputs.
-  - Capabilities we link with our autocompletion plugin (nvim-cmp), to say to the lsp servers that we have this feature enabled.
   - On_Attach we customize our interaction with the LSP server, here we define the following keymaps:
     - `gd` Go to definition
     - `K` Show documentation